-Usually it is made from shredded broccoli stalk, however we have used bite sized chunks of broccoli for some extra goodness.
+Usually it is made from just shredded broccoli stalk, however we have used bite sized chunks of broccoli too for some extra goodness.

 A salad is all about the dressing, right?
-This creamy dressing is made with Greek yogurt to keep it light (although you could swap that for mayo or sour cream if you want something a little more indulgent), and some apple cider vinegar, mustard and honey.
+This creamy dressing is made with Greek yogurt and mayo mix to keep it lighter (although you could swap that for just mayo or sour cream if you want something a little more indulgent), and some apple cider vinegar, lemon, mustard and honey.
 You could swap the honey for maple syrup and use a plant based yogurt if you wanted to make this vegan.

 These kinds of salads are really easy to adapt, so feel free to use it as a fridge raid salad add a few different veggies.
 You could add bell peppers, or shredded courgette for some extra greens.
 We also like to mix shredded apple in too.